MediMindeRx/MediMinderx-API-v1/README.md

 ![logo](https://i.imgur.com/olxejeK.png)

-# MediMindeRx API
+# MediMindeRx API v1

 ## Abstract
 Never forget your medical supplies again!
-This mobile app serves to track reminders for medical supplies and notify the user at a given time.
+MediMindeRx is an application designed to help users create reminders for their medical supplies based off time or geolocation.

-The MediMinderx_BE is the backend application used by all of MediMinderx's applications.
-The application builds out RESTful API endpoints for full crud functionality for users and their reminders.
+The MediMinderx-API-v1 is the backend application used by all of MediMinderx's applications.
+The application builds out RESTful API endpoints with full CRUD functionality for users and their reminders.

 The most difficult and rewarding thing about building this application was picking up a brand new tech stack.
 We were able to learn python and develop this application in flask in a matter of 14 days.